 The city has also argued binding arbitration is not a subject that requires meet-and-confer sessions with the union under state law.

-The labor-relations board was planning to issue its verdict this month but Chief Administrative Law Judge Shawn Cloughesy agreed this month to wait until after the election.
+The labor-relations board was planning to issue its verdict this month but Chief Administrative Law Judge Shawn Cloughesy agreed last week to wait until after the election.

-In post-hearing briefs to the labor-relations court, each side has laid out its case.
-The firefighters pointed to a Section 3507 in the labor code that requires "good faith" negotiations with unions on a variety of issues, including "additional procedures for the resolution of disputes involving wage, hours and other terms and conditions of employment."
+Earlier this month, each side submitted post-hearing briefs to the labor-relations court, laying out its case.
+The firefighters maintained, as they had in previous documents, that the city failed to consult the unions "in good faith" before the council voted to place the repeal on the ballot.
+They pointed to a Section 3507 in the labor code that requires "good faith" negotiations with unions on a variety of issues, including "additional procedures for the resolution of disputes involving wage, hours and other terms and conditions of employment."